GDQuest/website/content/post/2019/03/godot-ks-get-your-rewards/index.md

----
-title: How to get your Kickstarter rewards
-description: You will receive your rewards via email as we release courses and tutorials in early access.
-Here's our guide on how to find and unlock your access on Gumroad.
-author: nathan

-resources:
-  - src: banner.jpg
-    name: banner

-date: 2019-03-06T10:23:08+09:00

-categories:
-    - news
-tags:
-    - gdquest
-    - godot kickstarter
-    - gdquest kickstarter
-    - crowdfunding
-    - godot game engine
-    - godot course
-    - faq
----

 **To get all your rewards, please add our email to your address book!** Otherwise, your reward emails may land in the spam box.
 It's `nathan [at] gdquest`.com.